marcbrittain/Reinforcement_Learning/README.md

  For the different envrionments, I implement 2 different reinforcement learning algorithms to solve the problems.
  * Small.csv was solved using maximum likelihood estimation combined with value iteration.
 It converges to optimal policy.
- * Medium.csv and Large.csv was solved using a temporal difference Q-learning and creating episodes to split the data into.
+ * Medium.csv and Large.csv was solved using a temporal difference Q-learning and creating episodes to split the data.
 It converged to a policy that performed very well in the MountainCar Environment.